 The name has changed, but it still does the same thing.
-There is a Big Bus company in Victoria, BC, however, but no longer in the Lower Mainland.

 (Note: Rates and other details listed below are subject to change.)

-PARK Route Pass
+Classic Route Pass

 The buses run every 20 minutes or so from May until September and half that frequently between October and April.
-The entire loop takes about 2 hours and passengers can ride all day and come and go as they like.
+The entire loop takes about two hours and passengers can ride all day and come and go as they like.

 In addition to approximately 20 stops around town, the Park Route tour includes a one-way boat ride to Granville Island with False Creek Ferries.